 Why would I want WiSA?

 WiSA’s biggest advantage is that it frees consumers from having to install or even think about speaker cables in a single room.
-If you’ve ever wanted to get the benefits of a true 5.1 or 7.1 surround system, but have hesitated because of the wiring requirements, WiSA is for you.
+It’s the same convenience offered by home theater soundbars, but with the separate speakers of an authentic surround-sound system.
+If you’ve ever wanted a true 5.1 or 7.1 surround system, but have hesitated because of the wiring requirements, WiSA is for you.

 In addition, WiSA speakers may offer sound performance benefits in that the speakers’ built-in amplifiers can be tailor-made for their specific components.
 This should, in theory, allow WiSA speakers to outperform all but the most perfectly matched amplifier/speaker configurations in their class.